Treatment for an Addiction to Video Games

 - Social Skills – Some video games can require a certain level of interaction with others virtually.
 But they do not necessarily help to foster social engagement in the real world.
 Playing extensively from a young age could create some hindrance in the person’s ability to socialize within their normal environment.

 - Inactivity – For some, excessive video game playing could lead to a sedentary lifestyle.
-This, in turn, could bring about health concerns later on.
+This way of life, in turn, could bring about health concerns later on.
 For instance, bad posture, weight gain, or risk of developing type 2 diabetes could develop.
 The latter could be connected to the commonality of many gamers consuming lots of sugary drinks.

 - Lack of Responsibility – As mentioned above, video games could cause an individual to begin to neglect their responsibilities in the real world.
 They may skip work or school, not complete homework, not clean their home, etc. They could even begin neglecting their loved ones when playing too much.